 Your financial support is essential to helping us attract visitors to the Park in the years to come.
 This year, 100 years after Jachthuis Sint Hubertus was built, De Hoge Veluwe National Park will complete work on the Park Pavilioen, a magnificent new building to welcome visitors to the Park.

 The Park Paviljoen is a state-of-the-art information centre with spaces for receptions and educational activities, plus various meeting rooms.
 It also houses a contemporary Park Restaurant, with large windows offering views of the surrounding nature.
 The Park Shop, which is currently in the Visitors’ Centre, will also be moving to the new building.

 The Park Paviljoen is designed by the Netherlands’ finest architects, thus following in the footsteps of Anton and Helene Kröller-Müller, who commissioned numerous buildings in Western Europe from the best architects of the Low Countries, including the world-famous Henri Van de Velde and Hendrik Petrus Berlage.

 You too can contribute to the future of the Park.
 A future with new facilities that generate extra revenue.
 This will help us maintain and improve the unique natural landscape and exceptional buildings housed within the Park for decades to come.
-Click here to read the annual report 2016 (English) or here to read the annual report 2017 (Dutch) of De Hoge Veluwe National Park.
+Click here to read the annual report 2018 (Dutch and English) of De Hoge Veluwe National Park.